 After the announcement of the acquisition, we found ourselves in an interesting position.
 What is the design of community learning?
 What would restore the previous order that fostered innovation and kept companies on their toes?
 After some brainstorming it hit us: We should open up our internal design file format, allowing people to migrate and convert design files as they please.
 No vendor lock, no fear of being tied to a specific ecosystem.

 So why should we do that?
 Our plan is to build our own online editor to allow people to edit files and our file format will forever stay open.

 They see the news today as an opportunity.
 We want to give the design community a design editor that will stay independent.
 By giving users an open and documented design file format we can guarantee that they will never be locked into an eco-system.

 We’ve previously launched a beta program for our Adobe XD file viewer: https://magicul.io/inspector

-Over the next couple of weeks we will refine our concept and support opening Figma and Sketch files, becoming the first editor to being able to open ANY design file.
+Over the next couple of weeks, we will refine our concept and support opening Figma and Sketch files, becoming the first editor to be able to open ANY design file.

 Feel free to sign up for the beta on our website already.

 Founder of Magicul.io